jorian/airdrop/README.md

 ##### todo:

 - [ ] documentation
+    - [ ] why this airdrop crate is needed: KMD platform addresses are the same etc, so the only differentiator is an AC
 - [x] define static payout amount in addition to ratio
 - [ ] let the builder pattern work with Results (trait type?)
 - [x] send back any remainders and/or interest to fund_address